 - Indoor arts and cultural programs will have varied schedules, with many organizations hosting artist residencies only.
 A limited number of public indoor programs will occur, and will be subject to capacity limitations.
 More info and program schedules is available here.

-- The Governors Island National Monument, including Fort Jay and Castle Williams are currently closed.
+- The Governors Island National Monument, including Fort Jay and Castle Williams, are currently only open for self-guided tours.

 - In person tours will be subject to capacity limitations.